Skip to main content

 Biosketch

 Dr. DasSarma is a pioneering microbiologist well-known for his contributions to the genomics, molecular biology, and biotechnology of Archaea.
-Prior to joining the Institute of Marine and Environmental Technology, University of Maryland School of Medicine, he was a Professor in the University of Massachusetts Amherst and the University of Maryland Biotechnology Institute.
-He has published over 160 scientific papers during his career and mentored many students.
-He founded the UMB GPILS genomics track and is the UMB institutional representative for the system-wide MEES graduate program.
-He serves as director of Climate Change, Health, and Society, an interprofessional collaborative course (CIPP 650).
+Prior to joining the Institute of Marine and Environmental Technology, University of Maryland School of Medicine, he was a Professor at the University of Massachusetts Amherst and the University of Maryland Biotechnology Institute.
+He currently serves as chair of the Environment, Health, and Society Foundation in the system-wide MEES graduate program, and is the UMB institutional representative.
+He also serves as director of Climate Change, Health, and Society, an interprofessional collaborative course (CIPP 650) and faculty consortium.
+He has published over 170 scientific papers and given more than 100 invited talks over his career.

 Please visit the DasSarma Laboratory to learn more.